gr33ndata/gitzicht/README.md

 Running Tests
 --------------

+If you are willing to contribute in developing _gitzicht_, all tests are in the tests folder.
 We use Python `unittest` here.

 To run all tests:

     python -m unittest discover